kbknapp/Clapp-py/README.md

 ```

 ## Use
 `clapp` gives you several things "for free" so to speak.
-Things such as typical unix-like help and version switches (`-h` / `--help` and`-v` / `--version` respecitivly).
+You can use as many, or as few of the features as you need.
+The things you get for free (i.e. with only three lines of code) are typical unix-like help and version switches (`-h` / `--help` and`-v` / `--version` respecitivly).
 To get these features all you need to do is:

 ```python
 import clapp